SquidDev/squiddev.github.io/ae-sat/index.md

 when it is.
 Whether this is an issue in practice is a different matter, but I don't think I've ever concerned myself with the practical side of things.

+If you fancy experimenting yourself, I've put together [a Lua program][lua_cnf]which will spawn in the appropriate items/patterns using ComputerCraft's command computer.
+You'll need to provide input in the form of [DIMACS `.cnf` files][cnf_files].
+I'd heartily recommend [this website](http://toughsat.appspot.com/) for generating files for random files, but remember to keep the numbers small!

+[lua_cnf]: https://gist.github.com/SquidDev/898a9674e412c851c31552e4ced615a6 "cnf.lua ComputerCraft script"
+[cnf_files]: https://www.dwheeler.com/essays/minisat-user-guide.html "The .cnf format explained"

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>